iff-gsc/LADAC/README.md

    - Look for "LADAC" at the highest level (you may have to refresh the Library Browser by right-clicking or pressing F5).
      This will probably only work if you use the supported Matlab version.
    - Check whether all sub-areas of LADAC appear and if you can add blocks to your Simulink file.
-     Alternatively, you can add blocks by opening `LADAC.slx` (you can click through the sub-areas and add blocks by copy and paste).
+     Alternatively, you can add blocks by opening `ladac_lib.slx` (you can click through the sub-areas and add blocks by copy and paste).

 ## How to use?